alexanderswift/public-gigacom/testing_and_final_thoughts.md

-## Internet Speed Tests sites 🌏
+## Internet Speed Test websites 🌏

-Before we get into the GigaComm results here's a quick speed test from my iPhone on 5G at home, you can see why **it's my opinion that we need more from an Internet provider than "typical evening speeds", a reliable low latency connection is of greater value to me than typical evening speeds.** The silliness of having TPG FttB in an age of Gigabit but also why I didn't just use a 4G/5G modem, the latency advantages of GigaComm mmWave are clear when you look at the latency differences.
+Before we get into the GigaComm results here's a quick speed test from my iPhone on Telstra 5G at home, you can see why **it's my opinion that we need more from an Internet provider than "typical evening speeds", a reliable low latency connection is of greater value to me than typical evening speeds.** There's a silliness of having TPG FttB in an age of Gigabit but as you can see below mobile 5G latency is also why I didn't just use a 4G/5G modem, the low latency advantages of GigaComm mmWave are clear when you look at the latency differences.

 | Host             | Ping (Latency) | Down   | Up    | URL                                           |
 | ---------------- | -------------- | ------ | ----- | --------------------------------------------- |
 | Telstra (Sydney) | **16ms**       | 946.96 | 85.67 | https://www.speedtest.net/result/i/4924116319 |

-Using the GigaComm connection but these public speed test sites are an indication ONLY of your download speed but you've no idea whatelse is happening on the internet you share with millions of other users and theres a fair chance some of them are also doing a speed test also.
+Using the GigaComm connection with speed test websites are ONLY an indication of your download speed because you've no idea what else is happening on the internet, it's a network you share with millions of other users in Australia.

 ##### All tests performed with a MacBook connected  ⚠️ DIRECTLY TO THE NTU ⚠️ AND I DO NOT RECOMMEND THIS ⚠️